Reconciliation in NetSuite: The 10-Minute Guide

-Even after shifting from the manual reconciliation process to the NetSuite ERP, reconciling all transactions by hand before the month's close can be tedious.
+Even after shifting from the manual reconciliation process to the NetSuite Credit Card Processing, reconciling all transactions by hand before the month's close can be tedious.

-In this guide, we’ll cover how to find and use NetSuite’s many account reconciliations so you can speed up your workflow and get to the exciting stuff.
+In this guide, we'll cover how to find and use NetSuite's many account reconciliation features so you can speed up your workflow and get to the exciting stuff.

 Does NetSuite Have Reconciliation Tools?

-As a robust ERP, NetSuite does allow accounting teams to reconcile both bank account and payment data.
-However, it’s not an automated process.
+As a robust ERP, NetSuite allows accounting teams to reconcile the bank account and payment data.
+However, it's not an automated process.

 There are three general steps to follow when reconciling accounts: